cianibegood/quantum-rotor-codes/README.md

 The notebooks to generate the data for Figure 8 and Figure 8 itself is located in the folder fig_8_bacon_shor/.

+The notebook to explore examples of homological quantum rotor codes with sage is located in the folder homological_quantum_rotor_code_examples/.

 # Software requirements

 In order to run the notebook to generate the data for Figure 8 (fig_8_bacon_shor/bacon_shor_code_levels.ipynb)